UniBwTAS/CollisionPro/docs/HowTo.md

 - **[Is the state representation powerful enough?]** In case the state representation is not powerful enough you cannot learn efficiently the collision probabilities.
 One way to improve the temporal information is to apply a stacking of observations bigger than 1 (`n_stacking` > 1)
 - **[Are enough collision-related samples available?]** Via `p_nc`and `p_c`you can specify the probability to sample non-collision-related and collision-related samples.
 In case collision are very rare it is recommanded that `p_c` >> `p_nc`.
 - **[Good learning rate (decay)?]** The learning rate is a crucial parameter.
 Too high, and the learning process can become unstable––Too low, and it might learns too slow.
+- **[More data]** Obviously, the more data you provide, the better the collision probabilities can be estimated.

 ## Further Questions?